supaglue-labs/supaglue/docs/docs/intro.md

 sidebar_label: Introduction
 ---

-# Supaglue: open source unified CRM API
+# Supaglue: open source user-facing integrations platform

-Supaglue is an open source unified API for CRMs.
-It handles authentication, caches and normalizes data from multiple CRM platforms, and provides a single set of API endpoints for reading and writing to those CRMs.
-Developers at B2B companies can use Supaglue to ship native, customer-facing CRM integrations in days.
+Supaglue is an open source platform that helps you integrate with their customers' CRM and sales tools.
+It provides a set of API endpoints and developer tools that lets you sync data into your application database or data warehouse, write directly to your customers' SaaS tools, and subscribe to change events in real-time.

+Supaglue comes out-of-the-box with managed authentication, monitoring and logging tools, and a growing library of extensible SaaS connectors.

 <figure>